winglang/wing/docs/docs/06-tools/01-cli.md

 :::note Default Entrypoint

-It's possible to execute `wing compile` without specifying any entrypoint, in which case the CLI looks for a `main.w` file in the current directory.
+It's possible to execute `wing compile` without specifying any entrypoint, in which case the CLI looks for exactly one file named `main.w`, `<file>.main.w` or `<file>.test.w` in the current directory.
+If no files or more than one file are found, the CLI throws an error.

 :::